jakobib/hypertext2019/infrastructure-agnostic-hypertext.md

 combined document identifiers and content locators) [@Nelson1980] but the current OpenXanadu implementation uses plain URLs as part of its *Xanadoc* edit list format [@Nelson2014].
-Canonical sources of documents (a) could also be implemented by blockchains or alternative technology to proof that a specific document existed on a specific server at a specific time.
+Canonical sources of documents (a) could also be implemented by blockchains or alternative technology to prove that a specific document existed on a specific server at a specific time.
 Such knowledge of a document's first insertion into the hypertext system would also allow for royalty systems (c).^[Copyright detection was easy to implement with mandatory